John Crawte

-John Crawte (1763 – 7 October 1836) was an English cricketer who played as a left-handed batsman during the period between 1788 and 1807.
+John Crawte (1763 – 7 October 1836) was an English cricketer who played as a left-handed batter during the period between 1788 and 1807.

+Early life

 Crawte was born in Surrey and christened at Frensham in December 1763.
-He is known to have lived in the Alresford area of Hampshire and played for Alresford Cricket Club before he was persuaded to move to Kent by Stephen Amherst, a major patron of Kent matches, towards the end of the 18th century.
+He is known to have lived in the Alresford area of Hampshire, and played for Alresford Cricket Club before he was persuaded to move to Kent by Stephen Amherst, a major patron of Kent matches, towards the end of the 18th century.

+Cricket career

-Crawte was considered a fine batsman who played David Harris, the best bowler of the era, better than any other player.
-He played in a total of 57 matches which are now considered to have first-class status between 1788 and 1803.
-He played 15 times in first-class matches for England sides, (Note: During the time Crawte played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.
-Crawte made his first-class debut for an England XI in 1788 which included players from Middlesex, Kent and Surrey.)
-14 for Surrey sides and 13 times for Kent teams as well as for combined teams and those organised by Kent patrons, including Richard Leigh and the Earl of Winchilsea.
-He continued to play non-first-class cricket for Kent sides, including for Rochester, into the early 1800s.
+Crawte was said to be a fine batsman who played David Harris, the best bowler of the era, better than anyone else.
+He played in more than 70 matches between 1788 and 1807, mostly for England (i.e., the "rest" of England), Surrey, and Kent.
+He also played for combined teams, and for those organised by Kent patrons like Richard Leigh and the Earl of Winchilsea.
+Crawte continued to play club cricket into the 1800s, mostly for Rochester Cricket Club.

+Death

-Crawte died in October 1836 at Boxley in Kent.
+Crawte died, aged 72 or 73, in October 1836 at Boxley in Kent.